Extremelyd1/HKMP/README.md

 ## Install
 The mod works through the [Hollow Knight Modding API](https://github.com/seresharp/HollowKnight.Modding) (a getting started guide can be found [here](https://radiance.host/apidocs/Getting-Started.html)).
-After installing the API, this mod can be installed by dropping the compiled DLL into your mods folder, which can be found in your Steam installation: `<steam>\Hollow Knight\hollow_knight_Data\Managed\Mods\`.
+After installing the API, this mod can be installed by dropping the compiled DLL into your mods folder, which can be found in your Steam installation: `<steam>/Hollow Knight/hollow_knight_Data/Managed/Mods/`.
 The latest version of the compiled DLL can be found on the [releases page](https://github.com/Extremelyd1/HKMP/releases).

 ## Usage